Aenchanteda/CollectionGits_forNLP/README.md

 # CollectionGits_forNLP
-This is a discription for the project you are downloading!
+This is a really excting task!